syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Getting-Started.md

 # Getting Started

-This section explains briefly bout how to create a Grid in your application with ASP.NET MVC, and also explains about how to enable basic grid operations like Paging, Filtering, Grouping and Summary.
+This section explains briefly about how to create a Grid in your application with ASP.NET MVC, and also explains about how to enable basic grid operations like Paging, Filtering, Grouping and Summary.
 The following screenshot illustrates the Grid control.

 ![](Getting-Started_images/Getting-Started_img.png)